whage/thesis/thesis.md

 > the context in which they occur.
 > [@pfpl-2016, p.
 36]

-In the standard notaton, context is denoted by the greek letter Gamma:
+In the standard notation, context is denoted by the greek letter Gamma:

 \begin{equation*}
     \Gamma \vdash e : T